ericpruitt/sshfsexec/README.md

 `user@hostname` or simply `hostname` depending on the arguments used for `sshfs` and the defined SSH options.

+### preserve_isatty ###

+Normally, a TTY will only be allocated on the remote server if, locally, stdin and stdout are TTY's.
+This causes problems with things like `grep --color` and `ls --color=auto`, both of which examine stdout to determine whether or not colors should be rendered.
+Setting `preserve_isatty` will result in some kludgey stuff being done to make sure the isatty results for stdin, stdout and stderr on the remote process are the same as for the local process.

+In its current implemenation, this option is buggy: anything launched on the remote server that reads from stdin will hang indefinitely waiting.

 To Do
 -----

 - Allow commands with both local and remote path arguments to be executed on both systems.
 For example `rm here.jpg ~/mounts/sshfs/there.jpg` would run `rm here.jpg` locally and `ssh user@remote 'rm there.jpg'`.
+- Fix hanging issue with `preserve_isatty`.